Erudika/erudika.github.io/source/_posts/Announcing-Scoold-Pro.md

 Scoold has had a strict Content Security Policy and reports since the very beginning.
 In Pro we've taken this a step further and added email notifications for admins.
 Administrators and moderators will receive an email when a new report comes in.
 They can also receive an email report each time the Content Security Policy (CSP) gets violated.

 Scoold Pro is available for purchase from [scoold.com](https://scoold.com).
-It's a *one-time fee* so you can buy it once and host it on one of your servers indefinitely.
+It's *299 EUR, one-time fee* so you can buy it once and host it on one of your servers indefinitely.
 You're also eligible for free updates and fixes for a period of 1 year.
 Buying Pro would also support the development of Scoold in general.
 Cheers!

 *Want to give Scoold a try?
 Go to [live.scoold.com](https://live.scoold.com)*